Inspector Rosenhan Visits The Asylum

 The key thing is that the work does not have to be focused on the theme of mental health because the theme is about normality and questioning ideas of norms.
 The art creates it’s own context within the premiss and theme of Rosenhan visits the asylum by asking the public to work out who is mad and who is sane.
 By the time they leave the gallery, the public will realise that the question is insane and that it is not a valid way of looking at the world, nor people.

 The snippets of history and thinkers – such as R.D.
-Laing, Thomas Sasz, Ken Robinson – who challenge the medical and orthodox models of viewing behaviour and mental health, illustrating the history of ‘madness’ along with the emergence of critical perspectives.
+Laing, Thomas Sasz, Ken Robinson – who challenge the medical and orthodox models of viewing behaviour and mental health, illustrate the history of ‘madness’ along with the emergence of critical perspectives.
 We need to be critical or else we are all lost.

 This is an ongoing and open project.
 If you have anything which you want to contribute to the Mad World Archive – which came of the exhibition, please get in touch.
 Two large exhibitions have taken place over the past three years and more will come based on the above premiss.
 The archive is there to create a public resource of authentic and uncut perspectives which talk about issues surrounding mental health that are less often voiced.